VoidXH/Cavern/docs/NuGet Readme - Cavern.QuickEQ.md

 Displaying the spectrum of a measurement takes 3 steps, all of which are found in `Cavern.QuickEQ.GraphUtils`:
 * `ConvertToGraph` - Linear spectra have to be cut and converted to logarithmic scale.
-* `ConvertFromDecibels` - The Y axis also requires a logarithmic transformation.
+* `ConvertToDecibels` - The Y axis also requires a logarithmic transformation.
 * `SmoothGraph` - To mitigate heavy spectrum fluctuations by the nature of sound, smoothing helps a lot.

 ### CavernAmp